egberts/egberts.github.io-src/content/articles/networkmanager-dhclient.md

 The following settings are actively being stripped out by the NetworkManager:

- * `alias` block - Entire blocks are 100% ignored; nothing lifte nor gleaned
+ * `alias` block - Entire blocks are 100% ignored; nothing lifted nor gleaned
- * `lease` block - Entire blocks are 100% ignored; nothing lifte nor gleaned
+ * `lease` block - Entire blocks are 100% ignored; nothing lifter nor gleaned
  * `also request` - strips it out
  * `timeout`
  * `retry`